Ryux411/ShopTitan-Sentinel/README.md

 # ShopTitan Sentinel

-A lightweight Windows batch sentinel that automatically detects, monitors and relaunches ShopTitan on Steam or Epic Games if it stops unexpectedly.
+A lightweight Windows batch sentinel that automatically detects, monitors and relaunches ShopTitan on Steam or Epic Games to ensure uninterrupted play sessions.
+Designed to operate discreetly in the background—keeping your game alive 24/7 without revealing its true purpose.

----

 ## Features